 'Collateralised Loan Obligation (CLO)' A security backed by repayments from a pool of commercial loans.
-The payments may be made to different classes of owners (in tranches).

 'Collateralised Mortgage Obligation (CMO)' A security backed by mortgages.
 A special purpose entity receives income from the mortgages and passes them on to investors in the security.